Debbierise001/DSA-Project-Documentation-2/README.md

 - Total Payment = `MAX('Employee'[Salary]) + [Bonus Amount]`

 ### Recommendations
-- Improve gender balance across departments
+- Improve gender balance across departments.
-- Review salary gaps, especially by gender
+- Review salary gaps, especially by gender.
-- Apply bonuses fairly to high performers
+- Apply bonuses fairly to high performers.
 - Minimum pay in low-income regions should be raised.
-- Track ratings to guide promotion decisions
+- Track ratings to guide promotion decisions.

 ### Limitations
-- Some ratings were missing or unclear.
 - Some employee ratings were missing or labeled "Not Rated".

 ### References